 - 1/4 teaspoon fine pink Himalayan salt

-- Use weight measurements as always, for best results.
-Please note that this recipe uses ground almonds and not blanched almond flour from the store.
+- Please note that this recipe uses ground almonds that I ground myself. and not blanched almond flour from the store.
 The texture/result will vary if using the commercial brand since it is more finely ground and fluffier.
 If you don't want to grind your own almonds, then use ONLY 1 1/4 cups blanched almond flour (120 g).

 - In a separate small bowl, add the hazelnut butter, syrup and vanilla.
 Stir until well mixed.
 Now pour the wet into the dry and stir for a couple of minutes until well incorporated and the almond flour really absorbs the liquid well.

-- Drop by tablespoonfuls on a parchment paper lined sheet pan. (parchment paper works better than a Silpat for this) Using a tablespoon will yield 22-24 cookies.
+Drop by tablespoonfuls on the pan.
+Using a tablespoon will yield 22-24 cookies.
 Do not spread out the batter.
 Drop extra chocolate chips on top of each cookie....about 6 or 7.
 Bake for 10 minutes.
 If you go longer, they will be crispier and chewier.
 I liked mine soft at just under 10 minutes.
 If you are baking on parchment paper, let them cool 10 minutes before transferring to a cooling rack, as they will firm up as they cool.
 Store in an airtight container.If you ground up your own almonds the cookies will look more flat like mine in the pics, if using store-bought almond flour, they will be more fluffy.
 Either way is delicious!